About Azure Virtual WAN

 For information about Virtual WAN architecture and how to migrate to Virtual WAN, see the following articles:

 Virtual WAN resources

 virtualWAN: The virtualWAN resource represents a virtual overlay of your Azure network and is a collection of multiple resources.
 It contains links to all your virtual hubs that you would like to have within the virtual WAN.
 Virtual WAN resources are isolated from each other and cannot contain a common hub.
-Virtual Hubs across Virtual WAN do not communicate with each other.
-The ‘Allow branch to branch traffic’ property enables traffic between VPN sites as well as VPN to ExpressRoute (currently in Preview) enabled Sites.
+Virtual hubs across Virtual WAN do not communicate with each other.

 Hub: A virtual hub is a Microsoft-managed virtual network.
-The hub contains various service endpoints to enable connectivity from your on-premises network (vpnsite).
+The hub contains various service endpoints to enable connectivity.
+From your on-premises network (vpnsite), you can connect to a VPN Gateway inside the virtual hub, connect ExpressRoute circuits to a virtual hub, or even connect mobile users to a Point-to-site gateway in the virtual hub.
 The hub is the core of your network in a region.
 There can only be one hub per Azure region.
-When you create a hub using Azure portal, it creates a virtual hub VNet and a virtual hub vpngateway.

 A hub gateway is not the same as a virtual network gateway that you use for ExpressRoute and VPN Gateway.
 For example, when using Virtual WAN, you don't create a site-to-site connection from your on-premises site directly to your VNet.
 Instead, you create a site-to-site connection to the hub.
 The traffic always goes through the hub gateway.
 This means that your VNets do not need their own virtual network gateway.
 Virtual WAN lets your VNets take advantage of scaling easily through the virtual hub and the virtual hub gateway.

 Hub virtual network connection: The Hub virtual network connection resource is used to connect the hub seamlessly to your virtual network.